kyleabeauchamp/repex/README.md

 derived classes for special cases such as parallel tempering (in which the states differ only in temperature) and Hamiltonian exchange (in which the state differ only by potential function).

-This package also provides a number of utilities and tests that are required for Yank and other OpenMM-based projects.

 Simulations utilize a generic Markov chain Monte Carlo (MCMC) framework that makes it easy to mix Monte Carlo and molecular dynamics.

 Provided classes include: